Q: How do I connect my headphones to MapMy?

 The size 7 will be featured on the model; two smaller sizes (5 & 6) and one larger (8) will be included in the packaging.
 If you experience discomfort wearing the size 7, try the next size down.
 If you try a smaller size and the headphones fall out easily or the enhancer does not extend fully to the back of the bowl of the ear, you should try a bigger size.

-If you’re unable to find a secure fit, one our fit specialists can assist you with a different size or guidance on how to properly wear these headphones.
-For any questions or concerns regarding fit and sizing, please contact your local JBL Customer Support or please email us email@example.com.
+If you’re unable to find a secure fit, one of our fit specialists can assist you with a different size or guidance on how to properly wear these headphones.
+For any questions or concerns regarding fit and sizing, please contact your local JBL Customer Support or please email us firstname.lastname@example.org.

 Q: How do I switch the enhancer sizes?